This article is for those needing a very basic explanation of the three macro-nutrients: Protein, Carbohydrate, and Fat.

 A lot of articles you read on fitness sites might give quite extreme suggestions for protein intake.
 This is for two reasons: 1) a misconception that the more you eat, the more muscle you grow (true up to a point) and 2) they are trying to sell protein powders, which solve a problem you’ve only just discovered exists.

-A review by an International Sports Nutirtion Journal concluded that strength athletes should look at 1.6 to 1.7 grams of protein per kg of body weight and endurance athletes aim for 1.2 to 1.6.
+A review by an International Sports Nutirtion Journal concluded that strength athletes should look at 1.7 to 2.0 grams of protein per kg of body weight and endurance athletes aim for 1.2 to 1.6 grams per kg.

 “You’ve probably seen ads for low-carb foods and diets, but kids and adults need carbohydrates.
 Most foods contain carbohydrates, which the body breaks down into simple sugars — the major source of energy for the body.